wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.30 =
+* Fixed entries export bug where entries were created for swimmers who had opted out of events except for Freestyle.

 = 1.29 =
 * Fixed bug which prevented the Job Commitment report from running correctly.
 * Fixed bug which caused "$credit" to appear in the CSV version of the Job Committment Report instead of the actual number.